By Jim Ferri

 Even on a short visit, you’ll find many things to do in Coimbra.
 I came for an overnight stay and quickly found myself smitten by its broad pedestrian streets, narrow alleys, and stairways running up and down its hillsides.
 It’s a great town to stroll about for a few hours.

 Things to Do in Coimbra

-Wanting to make the most of my time after I arrived, I went straight to the local tourist office and asked about the yellow hop-on-hop-off bus I had seen on the way from the station.
+Wanting to make the most of my day trip from Lisbon, after I arrived I went straight to the local tourist office and asked about the yellow hop-on-hop-off bus I had seen on the way from the station.
 It was right across the little square next to the office, I was told, and would be leaving in two minutes.
 I ran out the door, only to see it pull away ahead of schedule.